Drain Cleaning Service 101

 Plumbing problems are an issue that most people have no desire to deal with.
-But inevitably, there is a time when a drain gets clogged and you have to address the issue if you want to continue living with running water.
-Some cases require the assistance of a professional drain cleaning service, but there are some steps that you can take to both prevent clogged drains and handle minor repairs.
-Here are some tips to set you on the right track.
+But inevitably, there is a time when a drain gets clogged, and you have to address the issue if you want to continue living with running water.
+Some cases require the assistance of a professional drain cleaning service.
+Still, there are some steps that you can take to both prevent clogged drains and handle minor repairs.
+Here are some tips for setting you on the right track.

 There are a few issues that might arise that you can probably handle on a DIY basis.
 These are a few examples of at-home drain repairs.

 1. If your bathroom sink is draining slowly, you can actually use your plunger to get things moving.
 Fill the sink part of the way with water so that you get a good seal and block the overflow hole in the sink with a wet washcloth.
 Then, you are ready to plunge.
 This should get your water draining properly.

 2. You can also use a shop-vac to clear out a clog.
 Just place the hose on the drain opening and hold a wet rag around the place where they meet to help form a seal.

 3. If you have standing water in your sink or bathtub, you may need to take a more aggressive approach.
 Start by trying chemical drain openers, a plunger, or a shop vac.
 If those steps don’t work, run your outside garden hose through a window to the drain.
 Put the garden hose in the drain and make sure that it is held there securely.
 Turn the garden hose on all the way, and the water should force the clog out of the drain.